Dear reader of ADxS.org, please excuse the disruption.

 ADHD is a regulatory disorder of the stress systems.
 And in general at the symptom level.
 By definition, a regulatory disorder is not an advantage.

-In addition, these symptoms are accompanied by persistent restlessness and the presence of many other symptoms that occur with severe stress.
-And all in all, these are by no means pleasant, but highly stressful.
+In addition, these symptoms are accompanied by persistent anxiety and the presence of many other symptoms that occur with severe stress.
+And symptoms such as those associated with severe, life-threatening stress are by no means pleasant, but rather highly stressful, even if they occur without an adequate stressor.
 To describe increased emotionality (a rollercoaster from elation to depression) as an advantage seems dubious from the outset.

 You can advertise a car with extremely high fuel consumption by saying that the occupants get the opportunity to go to the toilet more often.
 Consequences of having to refuel more often.
 Is that really an advantage?